Robin Sloan

 You know?

 He invited me into the city; incredible.
-I crossed the Bay Bridge, and my first stop in San Francisco was a Kinko’s in the Financial District, where I picked up three bound copies of my August fusillade.
+I crossed the Bay Bridge, and my first stop in San Francisco was a Kinko’s in the Financial District, where I picked up several bound copies of my August fusillade.

 At lunch, there were three of us: me, Joel, and Joanna Drake, who would become my manager and mentor — the best boss I ever had.
 It says a lot about those two, and the whole spirit of their venture, that they never once asked me where I went to college.